CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It clearly defines what the skill does (multi-area web quality audit), when to use it (with natural trigger phrases), and critically, when NOT to use it (single-area audits), explicitly naming the alternative skills.
-The description is concise, uses third person voice, and provides strong disambiguation from related skills.
+It clearly defines the scope (multi-area web quality audit), provides rich natural trigger terms, explicitly states when to use and when NOT to use it, and carefully distinguishes itself from related specialized skills.
+The description is concise yet comprehensive, using third person voice throughout.

 DimensionReasoningScore